GE2025: Understand Your Candidate

 The Problem

 In my conversations with friends and colleagues leading up to GE2025, I realized a lack of political awareness among my peers.
 It wasn't that they were disinterested, but they just didn't seem to want to proactively find out more themselves.
-As I explored the problem, I found that:
+As I explored the problem, I gathered the following insights:

-- Newspapers were mostly comprehensive, but information was either scattered across articles, or too overwhelming for some
+- Newspapers had scattered information that was either too disorganised, or too overwhelming for some

 Features